xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 1. For name enter "Guest"
 2. Set subnet to "10.10.10.0/24".
 Yes, a zero before the "/24".
 Above we entered an address, here we specify an subnet (range of addresses).
-3. Rang start can be set to "2" and range stop to "254".
+3. Range start can be set to "2" and range stop to "254".
 4. Set DNS 1 to the IP of the interface "10.10.10.1".
 5. Click "Save".